World Forum for Harmonization of Vehicle Regulations: UN Regulations

-R67, R97, R110.
-European union also applies its own (non-UNECE) regulations such as European Community regulations.

 North America

 The most notable non-signatory to the 1958 Agreement is the United States, which has its own Federal Motor Vehicle Safety Standards and does not recognise UN type approvals.
 However, both the United States and Canada are parties to the 1998 Agreement.
 UN-specification vehicles and components which do not also comply with the US regulations therefore cannot be imported to the US without extensive modifications.

 Canada has its own Canada Motor Vehicle Safety Standards, broadly similar to the US FMVSS, but Canada does also accept UN-compliant headlamps and bumpers.
 The impending Comprehensive Economic and Trade Agreement between Canada and the European Union could see Canada recognise more UN Regulations as acceptable alternatives to the Canadian regulations.
 Canada currently applies 14 of the 17 ECE main standards as allowable alternatives - the exceptions at this point relate to motorcycle controls and displays, motorcycle mirrors, and electronic stability control for passenger cars.
 These three remaining groups will be allowed in Canada by the time the ratification of the trade deal occurs.